rodrigogarcia1986/PDF-editing-automation-from-csv/Readme_eng.md

 ### 1. Prepare Your CSV File

 Make sure you have a CSV file named 'your-csv-file.csv' in the same directory as the script.
-The CSV file should contain at least three columns in this order: Full Name, CPF (Cadastro de Pessoa Física, a Brazilian individual taxpayer registry number), and Email.

 ### 2. Create a PDF Template